Frequently Asked Questions

 Q. When do you meet?

-A. We meet on Thursdays, from September to June, from 8:30 a.m. to 3:40 p.m.
+A. We meet on Fridays, from September to June, from 8:30 a.m. to 3:40 p.m.
 You choose which classes you would like to attend during those hours.
 Your family does not have to attend classes all day.

 Q. Can I come visit?